Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
 > This will open a new browser window and begin **Setting up your codespace**.
-The Github Codespace deployment will take several minutes to setup the entire environment for this lab.
+The Github Codespace deployment will take several minutes to set up the entire environment for this lab.
 >

 <img src="assets/labsetup_setupcodespace.png" width="800" />

 > aside negative
 >
 > **Please wait** for the **postCreateCommand** to run.
+It may take 5-10 mins to fully deploy.
 >
 > **Ignore any notifications** that may prompt to refresh the Codespace, these will disappear once the postCreateCommand has run.
 >